A Concise History of China

 While the warlords were on the way, He Jin and another general asked the young emperor for permission to execute the court eunuchs; hearing of this plan, the eunuchs ambushed and beheaded He Jin, but the troops obeyed the orders of the other general and slaughtered every eunuch they could find in the palace.
 Then a private army arrived outside, but it was one led by Dong Zhuo, a relative of the late empress and friend of the eunuchs.
 When he found out what had just happened in the palace, Dong Zhuo stormed it, replaced Pian with Xie as emperor (Xie was known as Xiandi after this), and killed off the entire He family, boy, mom and all.

 Now that Dong Zhuo was the most powerful man in the capital, plotting against him began.
-One of the would-be assassins was an official named Cao Cao; he tried to kill Dong Zhuo while he slept, but the gleam of his sword woke up the general.
+One of the would-be assassins was the captain of the cavalry, Cao Cao; he tried to kill Dong Zhuo while he slept, but the gleam of his sword woke up the general.
 Claiming that the sword was a gift, Cao Cao talked himself out of being executed on the spot; then he ran away before Dong Zhuo changed his mind.
 Outside the capital Cao Cao sent out an invitation to join him in rebellion against Dong Zhuo.
 Thousands responded, and they converged on Luoyang, putting it to the torch (190 A.D.).
-Dong Zhuo fled, taking the boy emperor and most of the city's population with him.
+Dong Zhuo fled, taking the boy emperor and most of the city's population (about half a million people) with him.

-Somewhere in the lawless countryside Dong Zhuo was murdered by one of his aides in an argument over a woman.
-This left the emperor unprotected in a remote area where the crops were failing and the Yellow Turbans were reviving.
-Eventually the whole imperial household was "rescued" by Cao Cao.
-He brought them to the former capital, Chang'an, and there Cao Cao became prime minister of Han.
+Dong Zhuo's plan was to do the opposite of what the former emperor Guangwu Di did; he would move the capital from Luoyang back to its previous location, at Chang'an.
+Many folks in this enormous entourage didn't like the idea of going west, and it took threats and prodding by the guards and soldiers to keep them moving.
+Before they arrived, Dong Zhuo was murdered by one of his aides in an argument over a woman.
+This left the emperor unprotected in a lawless countryside where the crops were failing and the Yellow Turbans were reviving.
+Thus the imperial household wandered around like nomads, trying to avoid danger, until 196, when it reached the area controlled by Cao Cao, and was "rescued" by him.
+He brought them to Chang'an, and there Cao Cao became prime minister of Han.

 This no longer meant as much as it once had; most of the country was dissolving into anarchy.
 Many of the competing factions were now led or advised by Daoist magicians, who were widely dreaded and respected in these troubled times.(17) The stories in the rest of this chapter revolve around these wonder-working individuals.
 In eastern Sichuan, a Daoist cult had been flourishing since the early 100s, founded by a faith healer named Zhang Ling (34?-156?), whose patients gave him five pecks of rice either as payment for his services or for a one-year membership in his cult.
 In 190 Zhang Ling's grandson, Zhang Lu, established his own army and a theocratic state, which came to be known as the "Five Pecks of Rice" Society.
 Zhang Lu abolished private property, gave free grain to the people, built "inns of quality" for travelers, and promoted Daoism; his "citizens" were encouraged to work on the roads to atone for their sins.
 For 25 years Han imperial armies were sent against this state, but they failed to crush it.
 Finally in 215, Zhang Lu surrendered to Cao Cao, who pardoned him and gave him a large piece of property and an important official title.